The Desktop Word Packet Processor

 You can replay a stateful packet exchange on a live wire with FlowCoder.

 Please check our FlowCoder product.

-Yes if you want to build "out of spec" or broken packets for testing purposes.
-Otherwise there is no need to edit the binary directly.
+Yes if you want to "break" a packet for testing purposes.
+Otherwise there is no need to edit packet binaries directly.

 No. Absolutely not.

 Yes.
 The changes made will be pushed to the fragments the packet has been reassembled from.

 Full support for all 4G/LTE 3GPP Mobile Core protocols and interfaces including SS7, RANAP, DIAMETER, and VoLTE.